UltraMessaging/mtools/README.md

 For Linux, use the "bld_linux.sh" script.

-For Windows, use the "mtools.sln" solution file.
+For Windows, open the "mtools.sln" solution file.
 Be sure to select X64.

-(The "bld_win.sh" is old and almost certainly will not work unless you have an ancient version of Visual Studio.)
+The executables must be copied from the "x64\Debug" directory to Win64.
+(The "cp_win.sh" shell script does this.)